-Consider two primary elements when connecting your stove to a masonry chimney: the chimney itself, and the thimble where the stovepipe connects to the chimney.
-Use only Code approved masonry chimneys with an appropriate flue liner.
+Consider two primary elements when connecting your stove to a masonry chimney: the chimney itself and the thimble where the stovepipe connects to the chimney.
+Use only code approved masonry chimneys containing a proper flue liner.

 Before connecting to a masonry chimney, hire a professional to examine the chimney for cracks, loose mortar, and other signs of deterioration and blockage.
 If the chimney needs repair, complete them before installing and using your stove.
 Do not install your stove until the chimney is safe for use.

-Make sure the chimney's cleanout is complete and working properly.
+Ensure the chimney's cleanout is complete and working properly.
 To avoid a loss of draft, the cleanout door must close completely and provide a tight seal.
-If the cleanout door leaks, the chimney will cool, your stove will perform poorly, and creosote will build up.
+If the cleanout door leaks, the chimney will cool, your stove will perform poorly, and creosote can form.

 Ensure the size of the chimney's flue is appropriate for this stove and that it is not too large.
-Use a masonry chimney with a maximum 8" x 8" (203 mm x 203 mm) tile size for best results.
+Use a masonry chimney with a maximum 6" Diameter or 8" x 8" (203 mm x 203 mm) tile size for best results.
 An oversized flue contributes to the accumulation of creosote.